 Architects: Eisen and Son designed the six story building (called the Walker Auditorium Building) which contained a number of other halls (such as Lincoln Hall, Roosevelt Hall) and music studios in addition to the main theatre.
 The architectural firm evolved into Walker & Eisen and worked on many other theatres.

-The 1911 city directory has it moved over to 730 S. Broadway, a typo.
+The 1911 city directory has the theatre moved over to 730 S. Broadway, a typo.
 At some point it was called Clune's Grand Avenue Theatre.
 See the page about the Cameo Theatre for a timeline of Billy Clune's other exhibition ventures.

 After Clune left, the theatre was back to the Walker name.
 The 1912 city directory has it as the Walker.
 From August 1912 until 1915 it was the Mozart, (or the Grand Ave.
 Mozart) under the direction of Mrs. Anna M. Mozart.
 It's the Mozart in the 1912 directory.